 But you can also see this as an opportunity!
-By promoting, with efficiency your EVP( Employer Branding Proposition), by developing perks and benefits that other SMEs don’t offer at the moment, you can play on this talent shortage to secure the people your company needs.
+By promoting, with efficiency your Employer Branding Proposition, by developing perks and benefits that other companies don’t offer at the moment, you can play on this talent shortage to secure the people your company needs.

 I’d to quickly present the different solutions that you can apply to your business, these require a lot of strategic thinking and planning, but overall, it will offer you results on the quality of talents attracted and a chance to overcome the talent shortage.

--Know your brand and communicate on your strength.
+1. Know your brand and communicate on your strength

 Candidates can’t guess what makes you a great employer; you need to deliver this information with consistency.
 Developing this strong EVP is the first step.
 Ask your current employees for feedback and widely communicate around it.
 This can be done through anonymous staff surveys to putting pictures on your social media of internal events, such as staff promotions, birthdays or Staff events (whenever Covid-19 goes away).